ArcticLampyrid/njupt_wifi_login/README.md

 It will listen for the network changed notifications and automatically do the authentication.

 ## How to use it?
+### Use Configurator
+*Configurator is available in v0.1.1 and afterwards.*
+1. Download the binaries or build from the source on your own.
+2. Open `njupt_wifi_login_configurator`, write down your account and click Save button.
+3. Reboot your computer

+### Manually configure
 1. Download the binaries or build from the source on your own.
 2. Write down your userid and password into the configuration file (eg. `njupt_wifi.yml`).
    ```yaml